zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 Get monthly eCommerce Sales from Amazon, eBay, Walmart, Jet and ShipStation exports.

 ## Usage
-`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the [hardcoded] **SpreadsheetExports** folder and parse them.
+`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the **SpreadsheetExports** folder and parse them.
 The resulting files will be created in the **output** folder.
-Each output will be a csv, with a name corresponding to the particular marketplace and todays date.
+Each output will be a csv, with a name corresponding to the particular marketplace, todays date and will include only sales, for a particular SKU for the current month.

 **Requirements:** None
 System agnostic and all imported libraries are native to default python installation. (`os, csv, datetime`)